-ABSTRACT: The relationship between traumatic events from conception to birth and the Schizoid Personality Disorder, Dysfunction and Deprivation is explored.
+Abstract: Reprinted from JOPPPAH 23(2) Winter, 2008.
+This article investigates the relationship between traumatic events from conception to birth and Schizoid Personality Disorder, Dysfunction, and Deprivation.
 From extensive experiential work with clients, based on the work of the British psychiatrist, Dr. Frank Lake, and her own personal experiences, the author discusses the very painful schizoid personality dysfunctions and deprivations relating to traumas of great severity in the first trimester of life.
-Loss of bonding and fear of intimacy are explored, along with dissociation and boundaries, seen as learned behaviour in the womb.
+Loss of bonding and fear of intimacy are explored, along with dissociation and boundaries, seen as learned behavior in the womb.
 Case studies and statements from clients are included.